Free help to control gamba grass

 For more advice on using herbicides go to page eight of the NT Weed Management Handbook .

-Read the material safety data sheet for more information including:
+You should read the safety data sheet of any herbicide you use for information including:

 - potential health effects